 Many Leptospira infections go undetected, but other cases can be life-threatening.
+Certain strains (serovars) of Leptospira are more likely to be associated with disease than other strains, and the icterohemorrhagiae serovar is perhaps the most dangerous.

 There are three main forms of the disease:

 - 1. Hemorrhagic (bleeding) - 2.
-Icteric or jaundice (liver)

-3. Renal (kidney)

-- In hemorrhagic disease there is high fever with lethargy and loss of appetite.
+Icteric or jaundice (liver) - 3.
+Renal (kidney) - In hemorrhagic disease there is high fever with lethargy and loss of appetite.
 Multiple small hemorrhages occur in the mouth and on the whites of the eyes.
 Bloody diarrhea and vomiting may occur.
 This form is often fatal. - The icteric or jaundice form begins much like the hemorrhagic form and many of the clinical signs are the same.
 An additional clinical sign is the presence of a yellow color (jaundice or icterus) in the mouth and whites of the eyes.
 In severe cases, the skin will turn yellow. - The renal form causes kidney failure.
 These dogs are very lethargic, anorectic, and may vomit.
 Their breath may have a very offensive odor, and ulcers often develop on the tongue.
 Other signs include diarrhea, excessive drinking (polydipsia) and excessively frequent urination (polyuria).
 There may be red staining of the urine (blood).
 The dog may be reluctant to move and show abdominal discomfort.
 Fever is variable and temperature may actually be subnormal in the more advanced stage.
 Dogs that survive the acute renal form may be left with chronic kidney disease.